 The Fibonacci sequence, and generalizations of it, have been extensively studied (Fibonacci lived in the 12th and 13th centuries).
 There are many ways to derive the closed-form expression we just found, and our approach may not be the most efficient route.
-But it is a nice demonstration of how diagonalization can be used to solve a problem outside the field of linear algebra. \triangle we prove in Chapter R. A consequence of Theorem OD is that every Hermitian matrix (Definition HM) is diagonalizable (Definition DZM), and the similarity transformation that accomplishes the diagonalization uses a unitary matrix (Definition UM).
+But it is a nice demonstration of how diagonalization can be used to solve a problem outside the field of linear algebra. \triangle

+We close this section with a comment about an important upcoming theorem that we prove in Chapter R. A consequence of Theorem OD is that every Hermitian matrix (Definition HM) is diagonalizable (Definition DZM), and the similarity transformation that accomplishes the diagonalization uses a unitary matrix (Definition UM).
 This means that for every Hermitian matrix of size n there is a basis of \mathbb{C}^n that is composed entirely of eigenvectors for the matrix and also forms an orthonormal set (Definition ONS).
-Notice that for matrices with only real entries, we only need the hypothesis that the matrix is symmetric (Definition SYM) to reach this conclusion (Example ESMS4).
-Can you imagine a prettier basis for use with a matrix?
-I can't.
+Notice that for matrices with only real entries, we only need the hypothesis that the matrix is symmetric (Definition SYM) to reach this conclusion